TheManRafael/WinTerm/README.md

 ## Build
 Download the repository or clone it.
-Run build.bat and the exe file will be in the dist folder \
+Run build.bat and the exe file will be in the dist folder. \
-Or build direct form source
+Or build direct form source.

 ```bash
 git clone https://github.com/TheManRafael/WinTerm.git